Updated Date:

 Where Is Machu Picchu Located?

-Only recently discovered a century ago, the Machu Picchu citadel is located just atop Aguas Calientes (Machu Picchu Town) in the Cusco region, just at 2,430 m.a.s.l..
+Machu Picchu sits above the town of Aguas Calientes (Machu Picchu Pueblo) at 2,430 m (7,970 ft).
+To reach the citadel you first travel to Cusco, then connect by train (or trek) to Aguas Calientes, and finally ride the shuttle bus or hike up to the entrance.
 Thousands of travelers and locals alike flock one of the Seven Wonders of the World daily to witness scenery like none other.
 And for that reason, there are different ways to get to Machu Picchu to suit the likes of everyone, from multiple treks to taking the train, all of which will be mentioned in this post.

 machu picchu how to get there